Contribution to decarbonized society

 Contribute to widespread use of clean energy through climate change response and environmental efforts

-The Tokyo Century Group recognizes that addressing environmental issues is a key management concern and will thus seek to contribute to the creation of an environmentally sound, sustainable economy and society and a decarbonized society based on the United Nations Sustainable Development Goals (SDGs).
+The Tokyo Century Group recognizes that addressing environmental issues is a key management concern and will thus seek to contribute to the creation of an environmentally sound, sustainable economy and society and a decarbonized society based on the United Nations SDGs.
 To this end, the Group will act with due consideration for environmental issues, including the prevention of environmental pollution, reduction of greenhouse gas emissions, mitigation and adaptation to climate change impacts, and conservation of biodiversity and ecosystems, in all areas of its operating activities.

 Our efforts to contribute to a decarbonized society include environmental activities in offices, the development of solar power and other renewable energy businesses, the promotion of the Financing Program for Joint Crediting Mechanism (JCM) Model Projects for reducing greenhouse gas emissions through collaboration with developing countries and for sharing emissions reduction benefits between involved countries, and other efforts for addressing climate change through our business activities.